 Bee Defenses

 Keeping the hive safe is a top priority.
 Typically, the oldest bees in a colony are selected to serve as guardians.
 Given the increased danger of this position, only the most seasoned bees are chosen to fill it.
-The larger bees are prepared to sacrifice themselves to protect the nest, as they are seen as disposable.

 All the swarm's participation is not ruled out at this point.
 Whole families often band together to defend themselves from more serious assaults.
 There are a variety of processes at work here.
-Bees employ several strategies to defeat predators.
-Swarms utilize a variety of tactics, not just the sting, to accomplish their goals.

 When a predator breaks inside the hive, the entire colony becomes scared.
 The bees swarm together, enclose the intruder's body, and raise its internal temperature to the point where it suffocates to death.